What can I do?

-To start a conversation, some questions you can ask about your medications :
+To start a conversation, here are some questions you can ask about your medications:

 1. Why am I taking this medication?

-2. What are the potential benefits, and potential harmful effects?
+2. What are the potential benefits and harms of this medication?

 If you don't know the answers to the above questions, ask your health care provider at your next visit.
-Remember to take a complete list of your medications.
+Remember to hand in a complete list of your medications.